ChaithanyaGandham/Namaste-React/Assignments/Assignment_02.md

 # What is .gitignore ? what should we add and not add into it ?

-.gitigore :
+gitigore :
 1. It is the file we can create in our application whenever we need to avoid some files or folders that are not required to push to the cloud  or git repositories.
 2. The path of the files which are placed inside this file are ignored and does not gets added in the list of modified files before making a commit to the git.
 3. Node-modules folder that is generated when we install the parcel package does not requires to be pushed into the git since if there is package.json and package-lock.json files,    then we can re generate the node-modules folder.
 Hence we can add node-modules to the gitignore file.
 4.  package.json and package-lock.json files are necessary to be moved to the repository since without which we may not install the require code dependency folders or files in the prod environment.
 5.  .parcel-cache and  dist folder that are created when we execute the commands for the dev and production deployment.

             npx parcel index.html  (Dev Build)

             npx parcel build index.html ( Prod Build)

 These files can also be generated using the dev and prod build commands.

 # What is the difference between package.json and package-lock.json ?

 package.json:
-    --> It is the configuration file for the npm.
+    1. It is the configuration file for the npm.
-    --> It contains the dependencies and devDependencies with corresponding version numbers and project meta data.
+    2. It contains the dependencies and devDependencies with corresponding version numbers and project meta data.

 package-lock.json:
-    --> It is a lock file that keeps the exact version of the dependencies that are installed in the node-modules.
+    1. It is a lock file that keeps the exact version of the dependencies that are installed in the node-modules.
-    --> Ensures the same versions of dependencies are installed in different environemnts like DEV and Production.
+    2. Ensures the same versions of dependencies are installed in different environemnts like DEV and Production.

 # Why should I not modify "package-lock.json" ?